antriksh968/ThreatHunting/RedLine_Lab.md

 Tools:
 Volatility

-In this scenario, we will use Tool volatility to analyze the memory dump
+In this scenario, we will use Tool volatility to analyze the Memorydump.md

 Q1- What is the name of the suspicious process?